 2 – 6 Years

 If your child is over two years old and still shows no signs of any arches, it’s still not time to start worrying.
 You may be worried now that the child has started walking, particularly if they appear to be walking funny.
-While many children will have clearly defined arches, many will still be forming theirs, which can continue up until the age of 8 in some cases.
+While many children have clearly defined arches, others are still forming theirs, which can continue until age 8 in some cases.

 At this stage, you should be able to see the arches if you point the child’s toes in a straight line (to stretch out the fat in the bottom of the foot).
 If this does not work, you may want to bring your child to the doctor, just to be safe.